jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 To find out what has changed to your Works recently, there is an API endpoint available in the Reporting API which will return a list of Works which have had changes with a defined time period.
-This allows external integrators to poll Street Manager for changes and use the results to retrieve further information from the Works or Reporting API.
+This allows external integrators to provide a start and end date or the number of previous minutes to poll Street Manager for changes and use the results to retrieve further information from the Works or Reporting API.
 {: .govuk-body}

 **Notifications**